cheebeex/cheebeex/README.md

-- 👋 Hi, I’m @cheebeex
+- 👋 Hi, I’m Hannah (@cheebeex)
 - 👀 I’m interested in Cybersecurity, Digital Forensics, and Network Architecture
-- 🌱 I’m currently learning Web Development
+- ✨ I have a Bachelor of Science in Information Technology
 - 💞️ I’m looking to collaborate!